cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 But let me admit it, I had a negative opinion of academic conferences before.
 I used to think that conferences were expensive,[^2] unnecessary,[^3], and a waste of time and resources in general.[^4] All of this may be true, but there is something else I was not seeing.
-In this blog post, I share my experiences, with a focus on discussing what I think is the **actual value**, for Ph.D. students, of attending academic conferences.
+In this blog post, I share my experiences, with a focus on discussing what I think is the **actual value**, for PhD students, of attending academic conferences.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2022/fse.jpg alt:"My photo from the event." %}